dheerajshenoy/sonifycpp/README.md

 # Installation

+> [!NOTE]
-**NOTE: I haven't tested this software on Windows, but it works on Linux.**
+> I haven't tested this software on Windows, but it works on Linux.

 1. Make sure you have the following dependencies

     - `Qt6` (GUI)
     - `libsndfile` (reading and writing audio files)
     - `SDL2` (audio playback)
     - `lua` (scripting)
+    - `ninja` (build dependency)
     - `fftw3` (fast fourier transforms and inverse transforms)

-Since I use Arch Linux, the commands to install these packages is `sudo pacman -S qt6 libsndfile sdl2 fftw`
+Since I use Arch Linux, the commands to install these packages is `sudo pacman -S qt6 libsndfile sdl2 fftw ninja`

 2. Clone this repo and go to the directory

     `git clone https://github.com/dheerajshenoy/sonifycpp && cd sonifycpp`

 3. Create a build directory and run cmake`

-    `mkdir build && cmake -Bbuild -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Release`
+    `mkdir build && cmake -G Ninja -Bbuild -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Release`

 4. Run make inside the build directory